 This Guide Memo defines the University's Code of Conduct.

-As members of the Stanford University community, all faculty, staff, students, members of the Board of Trustees, University Officers and affiliates are responsible for sustaining the highest ethical standards of this institution, and of the broader community in which we function.
-The University values integrity, honesty and fairness and strives to integrate these values into its teaching, research and business practices.
+All members of the University Community are responsible for sustaining the high ethical standards of this institution, and of the broader community in which we function.
+The University values integrity, diversity, respect, freedom of inquiry and expression, trust, honesty and fairness and strives to integrate these values into its education, research, health care and business practices.

-In that spirit, this Code (the "Code") is a shared statement of our commitment to upholding the ethical, professional and legal standards we use as the basis for our daily and long-term decisions and actions.
-We all must be cognizant of and comply with the relevant policies, standards, laws and regulations that guide our work.
-We are each individually accountable for our own actions and, as members of the University community, are collectively accountable for upholding these standards of behavior and for compliance with all applicable laws and policies.
+In that spirit, this Code is a shared statement of our commitment to upholding the ethical, professional and legal standards we use as the basis for our daily and long-term decisions and actions.
+We all must be aware of and comply with the relevant policies, standards, laws and regulations that guide our work.
+We are each individually accountable for our own actions and, as members of the University Community, are collectively accountable for upholding these standards of behavior and for compliance with all applicable laws, regulations and policies.

 Stanford recognizes that it must earn and maintain a reputation for integrity that includes, but is not limited to, compliance with laws and regulations and its contractual obligations.
-Even the appearance of misconduct or impropriety can be very damaging to the University.
-Stanford must strive at all times to maintain the highest standards of quality and integrity.
+Even the appearance of misconduct or impropriety can be damaging to the University.
+Stanford must strive at all times to maintain the highest standards of integrity and quality.

-Frequently, Stanford's business activities and other conduct of its community members are not governed by specific laws or regulations.
+There are times when Stanford's business activities and other conduct of its University Community members are not governed by specific laws or regulations.
 In these instances, rules of fairness, honesty, and respect for the rights of others will govern our conduct at all times.

 In addition, each individual is required to conduct University business transactions with the utmost honesty, accuracy and fairness.
 Each situation needs to be examined in accordance with this standard.
-No unethical practice can be tolerated because it is "customary" outside of Stanford or that it serves other worthy goals.
+No unethical practice can be tolerated, even if such practice is "customary" outside of Stanford or even if some of the goals it serves are worthy.
 Expediency should never compromise integrity.

-Members of the University community must transact University business in compliance with applicable laws, regulations, and University policy and procedure.
+Members of the Stanford University Community must transact University business in compliance with applicable laws, regulations, and University policy and procedure.
 Managers and supervisors are responsible for teaching and monitoring compliance.
 When questions arise pertaining to interpretation or applicability of policy, contact the individual who has oversight of the policy.
-Refer all unresolved questions and/or interpretation of laws and regulations to the Office of General Counsel.
-University-wide policy documents can be found here.
+Refer all unresolved questions and/or interpretation of laws and regulations to the Office of the General Counsel.
+University-wide policy documents can be found at policy.stanford.edu.

 The acceptance of an agreement, including sponsored project funding, may create a legal obligation on the part of Stanford University to comply with the terms and conditions of the agreement and applicable laws and regulations.
-Therefore, only individuals who have authority delegated by an appropriate University official can enter into agreements on behalf of the University.
-See Administrative Guide Memo 5.1.1: Procurement Policies.
+Therefore, only individuals who have authority delegated by an appropriate University official may enter into agreements on behalf of the University.
+See Administrative Guide Memo 5.1.1 Procurement Policies.

 b.
 Environmental Health & Safety, including Workplace Health and Safety